thehui87/Learning-Godot/class_object.md

 #### <a name="set_meta">set_meta</a>
   * void  **`set_meta`**  **(** [String](class_string) name, var value  **)**

 Set a metadata into the object.
 Medatada is serialized.
-Metadata can be //anything//.
+Metadata can be _anything_.

 #### <a name="get_meta">get_meta</a>
   * void  **`get_meta`**  **(** [String](class_string) name  **)** const